Aftermath of the January 6 United States Capitol attack: Congressional

-The report has been criticized for its lacked an of explanation as to the lack of security at the Capitol to begin with.
+The report has been criticized for its lack of an explanation as to the lack of security at the Capitol to begin with.
 Capitol Police, the Metro D.C.
-Police, nor the military took any special measures knowing well in advance that thousands would descend on Washington D.C. that morning, including armed groups such as the Proud Boys.
+Police, nor the military took any special measures knowing well in advance that thousands would descend on Washington, D.C., that morning, including armed groups such as the Proud Boys.

 Independent January 6 commission

-On February 13, Pelosi announced plans for a bicameral commission to investigate the attack on the Capitol, modeled after the National Commission on Terrorist Attacks Upon the United States (9/11 Commission), an independent panel that investigated the attacks of September 11, 2001.
-The 9/11 Commission was created in 2002 by Congress and, fifteen months later, issued a detailed report on its findings.
-Pelosi and Minority Member, Kevin McCarthy tasked the highest ranking members of the House Homeland Security Committee (Chair Bennie Thompson (D-MS) and Ranking Member John Katko (R-NY)) to negotiate and establish the establishment resolution for the commission.
-Despite initial bipartisan support for a commission, by March, disputes between Democrats and Republicans over the scope of the proposed investigation and whether the commission would have an equal number of members from each party stalled the commission's creation.
+On February 13, 2021, Pelosi announced plans for a bicameral commission to investigate the attack on the Capitol, modeled after the 9/11 Commission, an independent panel that investigated the attacks of September 11, 2001.
+The 9/11 Commission had been created in 2002 by Congress and, fifteen months later, had issued a detailed report on its findings.
+Pelosi and Minority Member, Kevin McCarthy tasked the highest-ranking members of the House Homeland Security Committee (Chair Bennie Thompson (D-MS) and Ranking Member John Katko (R-NY)) to negotiate and establish the commission.
+Despite initial bipartisan support, Democrats and Republicans disagreed about the proposed commission's membership and scope of its investigation, and the process stalled.

 On May 14, 2021, Thompson and Katko announced H.R.
 3233, or the National Commission to Investigate the January 6 Attack on the United States Capitol Complex Act.
-The resolution was ultimately introduced to the house on May 19 met all Republican objections; it contained an equal number of members from each party, required approval of both parties to issue subpoenas, and set a firm deadline of December 31, 2021, to complete the report.
-The bill to form the commission passed the House of Representatives by a vote of 252-175, with 35 Republicans and every Democrat supporting it.
-However, on May 28, Senate Republicans used a filibuster to block taking up the bill.
+The resolution that was ultimately introduced to the House on May 19 met all Republican objections; it contained an equal number of members from each party, required approval of both parties to issue subpoenas, and set a firm deadline of December 31, 2021, to complete the report.
+The bill to form the commission passed the House of Representatives by a vote of 252–175, with 35 Republicans and every Democrat supporting it.
+However, on May 28, Senate Republicans filibustered it.
+The commission was never created.